Determining the best of anything is normally a subjective exercise. The best movie of the year. The best car to drive. The best toothpaste to use.

 Even if you have group long term disability insurance, you should strongly consider an individual policy.

 About one in four American workers become disabled at some point in their working lives.
 If you rely solely on group insurance, you may lose that coverage if you are no longer employed by the company issuing your group insurance.
 Group policies also offer fewer coverage options than an individual policy that you can tailor to your needs.

 There is no one best disability insurance company.
 Each individual has unique circumstances that dictate the right policy for them.

-As you compare policies looking for the best long-term disability insurance, pay attention to:
+As you look for the best long term disability insurance option for your coverage needs, be sure to pay attention to:

 - How does the policy define disability and how does that definition possibly affect your ability to qualify for benefits?